ezzra/allZeit/README.md

 Please note, that you need to have the permission from **Zeit Online** to scrape their websites automatically.
-You also should have paid for **Zeit+** because with this scraping tool you are able to download articles before they are put behind the Paywall.
+You also should have paid for **Zeit+** because with this scraping tool you would be able to download articles before they are put behind the Paywall.